antvis/G/packages/site/docs/api/basic/display-object.en.md

 Used to determine if a graph has been destroyed.

-By calling `destroy()` to actively destroy itself, or the parent node by `removeChildren()` to actively remove and destroy all children, etc.
+By calling `destroy()` to actively destroy itself, or the parent node by `destroyChildren()` to actively remove and destroy all children, etc.

 ```js
 circle.destroyed; // false